MushroomGR/-ESX-FiveM-Nitro-System/README.md

 Multiple configurations on config file

-Use blowpipe as a mechanic to remove nitro from cars
+Use nitrotools as a mechanic to remove nitro from cars

 Configuration to be able to put nitro only as mechanic.